 I just macerated the strawberries with a few tablespoons of sugar in the fridge overnight, whizzed them with their juices and the rest of the sugar in a food processor and left the mixture in the fridge again until the sugar had dissolved and the puree was well chilled, adding the lemon juice just before it all went into the ice cream machine.

 Pour the mixture into an ice cream maker, following the directions for your machine.
+Once done, serve straight away or scrape into a tub, cover with greaseproof and a lid, and pop in the freezer (see note above).

 If you don’t have an ice cream maker, follow this method from the useful and informative Ices: The Definitive Guide by Caroline Liddell and Robin Weir …